 Proof Sent to Your Professor

 The easiest way to make an appointment is to email us at OBUSpeerWritingCenter@gmail.com with your topic/assignment and a few days and times you are available to meet.
 We'll make an appointment and email you back a confirmation with the day, time, and name of your consultant.
-If you’ll be meeting on Zoom, your consultant will email you the link close to the time for the session, so be on the lookout for it!
+If you’ll be meeting online, your consultant will email you the link close to the time for the session, so be on the lookout for it!

 The simple answer is no. Writing Center consultants won't check papers without the author's interaction.
 Instead, consultants work one-on-one, or side-by-side in person, with students to help them become stronger writers.
 That way, what's learned in the Speer Writing Center doesn't stay in the Writing Center.
 Put a different way, you can learn how to apply the lessons from the session to your other pieces of writing.
 We aim to make better writers, not just better writing.